sosy-lab/java-smt/doc/Developers-How-to-Release-into-Ivy.md

 ant publish-cvc5 -Dcvc5.version=2025-03-31-34518c3
 ```

-During the build process, our script automatically fetches binaries for windows, linux and
+During the build process, our script automatically fetches binaries for Windows, Linux, and
 maxOS on x64 and arm64 and repackages them to be used in JavaSMT.